santiagosayshey/DigiBrain/content/Computer Science/Cybersecurity Fundamentals/Assignments/Assignment 2 - OSINT, Recon & Network Scanning.md

 > [*] Title: Whois contact
 > ```
 >
-> **Explanation:** This exercise demonstrates using the `whois_pocs` module in Recon-ng to find points of contact associated with the domain `x.com`.
-By setting the source to x.com and running the module, it retrieves contact information from WHOIS records, pinpointing finding related to the domain.
-The process identifies Robert Nordland, located in Carson, CA, as a contact.
+> **Explanation:** Using the `whois_pocs` module in Recon-ng I was able to find points of contact associated with the domain `x.com`.
+By setting the source to x.com and running the module, it retrieves contact information from WHOIS records, finding information related to the domain.
+The process identifies **Robert Nordland**, located in Carson, CA, as a contact.

 > [!exercise]+ Exercise 4
 > Use the techniques introduced in the workshop to complete the following table.